CODES-group/opyrability/docs/intro.md

 # PyPO Documentation 1.0.0

-PyPO is a Python-based and open-source process operability package that encapsulates the main operability algorithms and analysis, allowing simultaneous design and control objectives assessment earlier in the conceptual phase.
+PyPO - A **Py**thon-based **P**rocess **O**perability Package - is an open-source project for advanced process operability analyses.
+The PyPO codebase includes the main operability algorithms and supplementary analysis and visualization methods to allow for simultaneous design and control objectives assessment earlier in the conceptual phase.